Tristor/tristor.ro/content/post/ops-approach-to-linux-server-security.md

 * Security through obscurity is not security, but it can be a layer.
   Don't provide any information to an attacker you can avoid.

-### 5. Firewalls are Your Friend, but are not a Panacaea
+### 5. Firewalls are Your Friend, but are not a Panacea

 * Block all *INGRESS* and *EGRESS* traffic that is not strictly necessary